ertw/cencosud-erik/README.md

 ### CI/CD with AWS Amplify

-* After verifying local build, push to `stage` branch, and wait for CI to run tests and build.
+1. After verifying local build, push to `stage` branch, and wait for CI to run tests and build.
 Verify on [stage.erik.cl](https://stage.erik.cl)
-* After verifying local build, push to `deploy` branch, and wait for CI to run tests and build.
+1. After verifying local build, push to `deploy` branch, and wait for CI to run tests and build.
 Verify on [deploy.erik.cl](https://deploy.erik.cl)
+1. After verifying on deploy, merge into `master` so that `master` always is representative of prod

 ---